What is WS/WSS?

 WebSocket is a new HTML5 protocol, which provides full-duplex communication between the browser and the server.
 This protocol conserves server resources and bandwidth, enabling real-time communication.
 WebSocket is built on top of TCP and transmits data over TCP like HTTP.

 Its biggest difference from HTTP is that WebSocket is a two-way communication protocol.
-Once the connection is established, both the WebSocket server and the client can send or receive data to or from each other actively like Socket.
+Once the connection is established, both the WebSocket server and the client can send data to or receive data from each other actively like Socket.
 The WebSocket server and client have to complete a handshake to establish a WebSocket connection.